-Rebecca Vermeulen, RPh, brings a variety of experiences to her role as Customer Strategy and Patient Partnership for Global Medical Affairs at Roche.
-She has served in numerous functions including Medical Affairs, Clinical Research, Sales, Medical Communications, Medical Science Liaisons, Patient Partnership, Digital Health, and Six Sigma, in her 26 years of healthcare industry experience, and has been responsible for creating global standards for information exchange with healthcare professionals and patients.
-Rebecca is currently Vice-Chair of the DIA Board of Directors, Vice-Chair of the Healthcare Businesswomen’s Association Corporate Board of Directors, and serves on the Patient Focused Medicine Development Advisory Committee.
+Rebecca Vermeulen, RPh, brings a variety of experiences to her role as VP of Strategy for Patients and Society, Product Development, at Hoffman La Roche.
+She has served in numerous functions including Medical Affairs, Clinical Research, Sales, Medical Communications, Medical Science Liaisons, Patient Partnership, Digital Health, and Six Sigma, in her 28 years of healthcare industry experience, and has been responsible for creating global standards for information exchange with healthcare professionals and patients.
+Rebecca is currently Chair of the DIA Board of Directors, Chair of the Healthcare Businesswomen’s Association Corporate Board of Directors, and serves on the Patient Focused Medicine Development Advisory Committee.

 Chair of Finance Committee

 Michael Romano is a Partner and leader of the Life Sciences Industry practice group for RSM US LLP; he is also a Partner in RSM’s Technology and Management Consulting practice, and leads RSM’s Finance and Accounting Outsourcing group.
 Michael has more than 25 years of diverse experience in both the life sciences industry and as an audit and business consultant, and has orchestrated successful financial and operational turnarounds, restructured and reorganized businesses, and successfully executed growth strategies in the life sciences industry.
 He also served as Vice President and General Manager of a global medical publisher offering health information products and services to the pharmaceutical, biotech, and medical device markets.

 President and Global Chief Executive